Our friends at SnackTools is giving away 10 VIP memberships to the entire suite of tools for an entire year.

 Open source has leveled the playing field by reducing the costs of creating software and web services, as well as nurturing innovation and sharing in the web development community.

-We partnered up with the wonderful folks at Avactis to hook up five lucky Six Revisions readers with e-commerce software licenses in a recent giveaway.
-This post announces the winners of the giveaway.
-Drum roll please!
+In a recent giveaway, we partnered up with the wonderful folks at Avactis to hook up five of our readers with e-commerce software licenses.

 The year was 2003.
 I was working on my first website out of college.
 It was a personal portfolio geared towards landing my first job in the industry.
 I was trying to build a site unlike anything prospective employers would have seen before.